idalbo/data_engineering_zoomcamp_project/README.md

 * here, tranformation will happen where fact and dimension tables will be created
 * these latter tables will be loaded into a reporting tool for dashboard generation

-The following technologies will be used throughout the project_
+The following technologies will be used throughout the project:

 * airflow: orchestration of tasks throughout the process
 * GCP: cloud platform hosting the data lake and DWH